-Being a stay-at-home mom is satisfying in so many ways and a source of great pleasure from being available to your family almost all the time.
+Being a stay-at-home mom is satisfying in so many ways and a source of great pleasure by being available to your family almost all the time.
 However, you may have the perception that you have to sacrifice your career pursuits to make family your priority.
 Some sacrifice is necessary, worth it and totally expected in life.
 Moms who work outside the home are sacrificing something too and for many of them their sacrifice is worth it for them and their family.

 For those who don’t feel right about spending so much time away from home then the right step is to transition to a stay-at-home-business mom where you’ll love your family life so much more when you’re running a home business that is fulfilling part of your purpose in life.